AdobeDocs/journey-optimizer-b2b.en/help/_includes/content-design-components.md

 ---
 title: Content authoring - components
-description: Reused section about using components for content authoring
+description: Reused section about using components and content elements for content authoring
 ---
 # Content authoring - components